-Everywhere eyewitnesses from PETA and its affiliates go, they see the same disturbing behavior.
+Everywhere eyewitnesses from PETA entities worldwide go, they see the same disturbing behavior.
 This time, a visit to a massive sheep farm in Australia—the world’s top wool exporter—revealed cruelty to sheep similar to that documented in the last couple of years at dozens of farms and shearing sheds across Australia, the U.S., and Argentina.
 Shearers were rough, careless, and violent, hurling sheep several feet off the shearing platform, slamming them to the floor, kicking them, twisting and standing on their necks, and more.

 As has already been documented on many farms, the shearers’ rough handling and carelessness left sheep with gaping wounds.
 One sheep’s leg was turned into an oozing, bloody mess by a shearer who inflicted a wound nearly a foot long that appeared to cut to the bone.
 To the eyewitness’s knowledge, this sheep was never provided with any veterinary care.